 “But if we find the woman, this ghost is probably going to start doing horrible things to her with his stupid shade, and she’ll suffer, and it’ll be our fault.”

-It was interesting to find Sano evidently so interested in the situation itself, and the anonymous people involved, beyond merely as it affected him.
-There were a number of ways Hajime could have responded to his protest, and most of them would probably have to be brought up eventually in any case, but the one he chose at the moment was, “Didn’t you say you thought she killed him?”
+It was interesting to find Sano evidently so concerned with the situation itself, and the anonymous people involved, beyond merely as it affected him.
+Hajime could have responded to his protest in a number of ways, and most of them would probably have to be brought up eventually in any case, but the one he chose at the moment was, “Didn’t you say you thought she killed him?”

 “I was joking!”

 Outside Aoshi’s office and the little hallway that led to it, they were immediately the subject of scrutiny of every eye in the place.
-It was clear that the cashier had been gossiping to the other customers about who was in the boss’s office right now, and the effect certainly wasn’t lessened by Sano’s saying, as they walked out of the room, “I don’t want to just sic this angry ghost out of the blue on some innocent woman!”
-This statement would surely be enough to pique the interest of anyone that overheard it — and, by the looks of it, most of them had.
+Clearly the cashier had been gossiping to the other customers about who the boss had in his office right now, and the effect wasn’t lessened by Sano’s saying, as they walked out of the room, “I don’t want to just sic this angry ghost out of the blue on some innocent woman!”
+This statement would be enough to pique the interest of anyone that overheard it — and, by the looks of it, most of them had.

-But at the moment Hajime was more interested in how Sano was doing it than why he’d neglected it two days ago.
-This undoubtedly answered the question of why Sano’s anger had been so steadily rising in Aoshi’s office: whatever method he was using to hold the ghost still probably siphoned shade energy off into him, more gradually than if he were purposefully absorbing it but eventually to the same effect.
+But at the moment Hajime was more interested in how Sano did it than why he’d neglected it two days ago.
+This surely answered the question of why Sano’s anger had been so steadily rising in Aoshi’s office: whatever method he used to hold the ghost still probably siphoned shade energy off into him, more gradually than if he were purposefully absorbing it but eventually to the same effect.

 “So where are we going to start looking for our mystery lady?”
-Despite the fact that Sano had asked the question relatively calmly, Hajime could easily see and sense that he was still annoyed in general; the young man could probably do with releasing some anger.
+Despite Sano’s having asked the question relatively calmly, Hajime could easily see and sense he was still annoyed in general; the young man could probably do with releasing some anger.

 So in a tone skeptically derisive Hajime asked, “You really can’t think of a single idea?”